Make Puffy Paint Valentines Cards using our 3-ingredient puffy paint recipe! Such a fun Valentines craft for kids.

 Put your painting in the microwave for 20-30 seconds to cook it and puff your paint up.
 In the past I’ve gone with 30 seconds.
 For our Valentines hearts, I went with 20 seconds.
 Both times worked equally well.

 Now you’re ready to add a message to your card or to string your ornaments and garlands.

 Wouldn’t these look beautiful brightening up a window or doorway?

 Looking for more Valentine’s crafts and activities for kids?
-Check these:

 Get my latest e-book: Fizz, Pop, Bang!
 Playful Science and Math Activities

 40 hands-on, learning activities for kids ages 3-8.
 Recipes, experiments, art projects, printables and play ideas with links to 80 activities not featured in the book.
 Buy yours today for the low price of $9.99!